GeniusesOfSymfony/WebSocketBundle/Resources/docs/SessionSetup.md

         class: Gos\Bundle\WebSocketBundle\Client\Driver\PredisDriver
         arguments:
             - @snc_redis.cache
 ```

-Predis client is already include in GosWebSocketBundle
+**NOTE :** Predis driver class is included in GosWebSocketBundle, just register the service like below to use it.

 For information on sharing the config between server and client, read the [Sharing Config](code/SharingConfig.md) Code Cookbook.